lectures2248/Python-Lectures/Python Data Analysis/class_005/readme.md

-# Pandas Class 2: Full Exploratory Data Analysis of the Superstore Data
+# Full Exploratory Data Analysis of the Superstore Data

 In Class 1 we learned what this dataset is.
 Today we behave like an analyst who has been asked a real question by the business: